PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 }
 ```

 That’s it!
-The new code automatically reuses existing elements if they are available, creates any necessary elements and removes the ones that are not needed.
+The new code automatically reuses existing elements if they are available, creates any necessary elements, and removes the ones that are not needed.
 Try it out.
 The transitions should now work perfectly. `Figure 5` shows what the chart looks like after selecting **Neptune**:

 ![Figure 5 — Multiple views updated correctly](./images/figure-5.png)
 _Figure 5 — Multiple views updated correctly.
 Code: `StepByStep/12-join`._